Rifframe

 7. Figma workflow

-We don't export native Figma files — that would require a custom plugin and the result would be brittle.
+We don't export native Figma files.
+That would require a custom plugin and the result would be brittle.
 Instead, use this proven workflow:

-1. Build your mockup in Rifframe.
+1. Build your project in Rifframe.

 2. Click Export → HTML + Tailwind.
 The full doc is in your clipboard.